-CBD products aren’t regulated by the FDA — at least not in the same way as pharmaceutical drugs.
+CBD products aren’t regulated by the FDA in the same way as pharmaceutical drugs.
 The FDA can issue warning letters to companies making wild health claims, but despite this, companies can still mislabel and misrepresent their products.

 You’ll have to do your own research to make sure a company is selling quality products.
 Check that the products come with an up-to-date, comprehensive COA from a reputable third-party lab.

 Companies should be transparent about where they grow or source their hemp.
 If a company doesn’t provide information about how and where they make their products, that’s a red flag.